NHSDigital/manage-vaccinations-in-schools-testing/README.md

 To execute the tests from your system, please follow the 4 easy steps below:

-1. Clone the repo to any local folder
+1. Clone the repository to any local folder

    ```console
    git clone https://github.com/NHSDigital/manage-vaccinations-in-schools-testing.git